mathiaspettersen/CTFTeam5/Lab03/Gustav.md

 ## 9003
 >*I made myself a nice little task which provides a fresh timestamp for me every minute.
 Why?
 No clue.
 Port: 9003*

-The task text mentiones a "which provides a fresh timestamp for me every minute" this sounds like a cronjob.
+The task text mentiones a task that: "provides a fresh timestamp every minute".
+When scheduling task in a Linux enviroment a common method is using cronjobs.
 Looking into the crontab file `/etc/crontab` does not reveal any special tasks that are executed.

 ![image](https://user-images.githubusercontent.com/59768512/155780901-9614fd96-3e83-4518-b7b3-91bedd21e6b4.png)

 Looking through the different crontab folders (`cron.d`, `cron.daily`, `cron.hourly`, `cron.monthly`, `cron.yearly` and `cron.weekly`) shows that within the folder `/etc/cron.d` a interesting file called `autorun` is present.
 This file seems to be the one the task text referce to.
-Looking at the file it seem to be a cronjob that is executed every minute, where a file called `/home/user/autorun.sh` is executed, this file is also executed with sudo privileges as the owner is `root`.
+Looking at the file it seem to be a cronjob that is executed every minute, where a file called `/home/user/autorun.sh` is executed.
+This file is also executed with sudo privileges as the owner is `root` meaning that any commands written in this file is executed will administrative privileges, which could be used to escalate privilege.

 ![image](https://user-images.githubusercontent.com/59768512/155783149-d7031e90-6c20-4e16-b296-0b16727913ae.png)

-The `autorun.sh` file seems to be a script file which includes a not so interesting script, however looking at the file permissions the owner of the file is the user `user` which means that we are able to rewrite the script being executed.
+The `autorun.sh` file seems to be a script file which includes a not so interesting script that essential does what the task mentiones, however looking at the file permissions the owner of the file is the user `user` which means that we are able to rewrite the script being executed.

 ![image](https://user-images.githubusercontent.com/59768512/155784259-e2d48e2d-c6dd-4ed8-8e73-81d51f68da70.png)

 A simple way to escalate the privilege of the user account is simply adding the account to the sudoers file.
-Given that the user account can edit the `autorun.sh` file it can simply be done by executing the commands:
+Given that the user account can edit the `autorun.sh` file it can simply be done by running a couple of commands.
+Since there is no text editor on this machine, the echo command can be used instead using the commands `echo '#!/bin/bash' > autorun.sh` and `"echo 'user ALL=(ALL) NOPASSWD:ALL' >> /etc/sudoers"  >> autorun.sh`.
+The first command using the single greater than sign overwrites the file with the given string `#!/bin/bash` while the second command with two greater than signs appends ` user ALL=(ALL) NOPASSWD:ALL` to the end of the file.

 ![image](https://user-images.githubusercontent.com/59768512/155784510-28f32f1f-9306-4f04-8533-8c151310140f.png)